-At a minimum, teaching is evaluated according to the standards established in the 2019 and 2020 MOUs between the university and United Academics (see "Course Evaluations" and "Course Evaluations Amendment" here https://hr.uoregon.edu/employee-labor-relations/employee-groups-cbas/united-academics).
-In addition, excellence in teaching and training is required and is assessed in a number of ways including but not limited to: peer evaluation; student evaluations; use of evidence-based teaching methodologies; participation in training for improved teaching skills; supervision of graduate students and their theses; research supervision and mentoring of undergraduates; supervision and mentoring of post-doctoral scholars and fellows; the development and implementation of innovative courses that broaden the curriculum offerings at the UO; and authoring and publication of new textbooks or textbook chapters, and other course media such as electronic tools, massive open online courses or platforms that support and augment coursework and knowledge generation.
+Excellence in teaching is required and is assessed in a number of ways including but not limited to: peer evaluation; student evaluations; use of evidence-based teaching methodologies; participation in training for improved teaching skills; supervision of graduate students and their theses; research supervision and mentoring of undergraduates; supervision and mentoring of post-doctoral scholars and fellows; the development and implementation of innovative courses that broaden the curriculum offerings at the UO; and authoring and publication of new textbooks, and other course media such as electronic tools or platforms that support and augment coursework and knowledge generation.

-For promotion to full professor, a strong record of teaching, training, mentoring and supporting graduate students and innovative graduate education is emphasized.
+For promotion to full professor, a strong record of training, mentoring and supporting graduate students and innovative graduate education is emphasized.
 Further, active participation in curriculum development and professional development discussions and decision making constitute strong additions to a faculty member's teaching portfolio.
 In order to meet expectations in post tenure review, a faculty member must continue to maintain a strong record of training, mentoring and supporting graduate students.